bcc-code/az-keyvault-sign-token/README.md

 ### Inputs

 * `gh-app-client-id` - The Client ID of the GitHub App to sign the token for.
+* `gh-installation-id` - The installation ID of the GitHub App.
+Either this or `gh-org` must be provided.
+* `gh-org` - The org to fetch the installation ID from.
+Either this or `gh-installation-id` must be provided.
 * `key-vault-name` - The name of the Azure Key Vault resource that holds the GitHub App private key.
 * `key-name` - The name of the key in the Azure Key Vault resource that holds the GitHub App private key.
 * `token-duration` - The duration in seconds for which the token will be valid.
 Default: `300`